brandur/sorg/content/drafts/graphql.md

-GraphQL introduces many powerful ideas, and because it was written in response to extensive real-world experience, it addresses scaling problems that most would-be API designers wouldn't realize were problems until it was too late.
+GraphQL introduces many powerful ideas, and because it was written in response to extensive real-world experience, it addresses API scaling problems that most would-be API designers wouldn't think about until it was too late.

 It comes with a [comprehensive spec][spec] to help avoid ambiguities.
 The result is that most GraphQL APIs look very similar and features are widespread throughout all common implementations.
-I'd personally like to see its designers take an even more opinionated stance on conventions like naming and pagination, but even without, it's still a far more sophisticated set of constraints than what we have with REST.
+I'd personally like to see its designers take an even more opinionated stance on conventions like naming, mutation granularity, and pagination, but even without, it's still a far more sophisticated set of constraints than what we have with REST.
 This forced consistency leads to leverage in the form of tools like GraphiQL (and many more to come) that can be shared amongst any of its implementations.

-REST's momentum may appear to unstoppable, but its underdesign and loose conventions leave a lot to be desired.
-We'd do ourselves a favor to keep our gaze on the horizon.
+REST's momentum may appear to unstoppable, but chronic underdesign and loose conventions leave a lot to be desired.
+We'd be doing ourselves a favor by keeping our gaze on the horizon.

 [1] Common wisdom is that GraphQL at Facebook is sequestered to internal APIs only, although the public API